The 10 Best Summer Cocktails You’ve Never Heard of

 Serve in a martini glass garnished with a pear slice.
 Ask for it at Deep Blue Bistro (which doubles as an art gallery on the waterfront) in Sydney, Australia.

-7. Peppermint Somras:
+7. Peppermint Somras

 Mint is a classic ingredient in many summer drinks around the world—from the Cuban mojito to the Southern U.S. favorite, the mint julep—but it’s also an ingredient in peppermint somras, an Indian cocktail.